KPBS/py3-pmp-wrapper/README.md

 ## Credentials

 The PMP API uses OAUTH2, which means that you need a client-id and client-secret in order to receive an access token and to use the application.
-A client-id/client-secret combination can be generated for your application by requesting one using your username/password.

 In order to request access, you must already have a username/password.
 Only the maintainers of PMP can issue a username/password.
 This application has been written and maintained by a third-party and neither this application nor the maintainers can issue username/password combinations.

 ### Generating Credentials